passiv/snaptrade-sdks/docs/webhooks.md

 ## ACCOUNT_TRANSACTIONS_UPDATED

-Created when account transactions are updated.
+Sent when account transactions are updated.

 Example payload is below: